michmattera/newline-alebrije/README.md

 - Text in the text-image section gets under the image.
 - The 2-section column gets to the 1-section column.
-- Three-section div gets to 1 column with 2 images at the top and the bottom of the central text section.
+- Three-section div gets to 1 column with 2 images at the top and the bottom, and in the middle the section with the text.

 ### Future Features